 RTLBs are employed by the cluster lead school’s board/employer.
 The schools where RTLBs are located, but not employed, are called host (or satellite) schools.
 Please ask the school board/employer and principal from your lead school to support your application.

 Late applications will not be considered.

 How will I know that you have received my application?

 You will receive an email to confirm that your application has arrived.
-Please contact us if you have not heard from us by Monday 9 September 2019.

 What happens if my application is incomplete?